Scotland national under-17 football team

 The Scotland national under-17 football team, controlled by the Scottish Football Association, is Scotland's national Under-17 football team and is considered to be a feeder team for the Scotland national football team.
 The team represents Scotland in international Under-17 competitions such as the U-17 World Cup and the European U-17 Championship.

-The team has qualified for five European Championship final tournaments, in 2008, 2014, 2015, 2016 and 2017.
+The team has qualified for seven European Championship final tournaments, in 2008, 2014, 2015, 2016, 2017, 2022 and 2023.
 The team achieved its best result in 2014 by progressing to the semi-final.